Many culturally and linguistically diverse communities are at an increased risk of developing diabetes. Here’s how we can help.

 Australia is a culturally rich and diverse nation.
 Over 300 different languages are spoken in Australian homes today.

 Diverse in terms of country of birth, language spoken, religious affiliation or secular belief – and whether people are of Aboriginal or Torres Strait Islander descent.

 In 2019 almost 30 per cent of Australia’s populations was born overseas.

 Research also shows that certain culturally and linguistically diverse groups in Australia are disproportionately affected by type 2 diabetes compared with the Australian-born population.

-People born in certain regions of the globe – notably those from Northern Africa and the Middle East, Asia, Southern and Eastern Europe and South Pacific Islands – tend to have an increased risk of developing diabetes.
+People born in certain regions of the globe, including Northern Africa, the Middle East, Asia, Southern and Eastern Europe and South Pacific Islands, tend to have an increased risk of developing diabetes.